Xtreamly-Team/xtreamly-hedera/README.md

 add the part to read from signal NFT.
 We made the trader contract fully functional so that other developers have easier time intergrating Xtreamly having a funtioning example.

 This doesn't mean the trader contract is production ready by any means.
 It hasn't passed any security checks and thus it should only be used for educational purposes

+The hedera module and test modules were also used in creation of smart contract and NFT themselves but since they are already deployed are not much of use

 ## Repository structure